dlohar/Aster/README.md

 * If require latency evaluation: [Xilinx’s Vivado (version v2020.1)](https://www.xilinx.com)

 **NOTE:** Aster currently uses CPLEX for generating optimization constraints.
-You can find the jar files for Linux and Mac, as well as the executables, in the `lib/` folder.
-Please ensure to rename the appropriate jar file to `cplex.jar`.
+Unzip the cplex files in the `lib/` folder and ensure renaming the appropriate jar file to `cplex.jar` and move it from`lib/cplex` to `lib/`.

 ## Running Aster